 His main grievances are a disregard for tradition, inflated prices, and ignorance.

 What natural wine should I try for the first time?

 Feiring’s advice to folks curious to try natural wine for the first time?
 Just drink.
 “Drink whatever you can get your hands on,” she says.
 Go to a wine bar or spend an afternoon at a natural wine fair with an open mind, and learn what you like.

 “Just forget everything that anybody’s told you about wine,” she adds.
 “Forget preconceived notions about what’s right or wrong.”

 To get your feet wet, ask for something cleaner in style.
 If it’s adventure you’re seeking, request something wild.

-While wine bars and shops offering natural wine are most common in New York and LA, they’re also becoming more pervasive in other cities and areas of the country including Chicago, Houston, and New England.
+While natural wine is most available in urban hotspots like New York, LA, and DC, it’s also becoming more accessible in other cities and parts of the country including Chicago, Austin, and New England.

-If you’re nowhere near these hotspots, don’t fret, there likely will be natural wine near you eventually.
-“The movement has taken New York by storm, but slowly it is moving west and people are getting really excited about natural wines,” says Ma.
+If you’re nowhere near these places, don’t fret, there likely will be natural wine near you soon.
+“The movement has taken New York by storm, but slowly it is moving west and people are getting really excited about natural wines,” Ma says.
 For now, your best bets are ordering from online retailers, visiting wine bars when traveling, and patiently waiting.